Code of Ethics : Summary

 We have outlined below what we expect from National Register of Personal Trainers (NRPT) members and what we believe you should expect when hiring the services of trainers associated to the NRPT.

-If you feel that you have any reason to complain about or question any NRPT member, we request that you contact us at the following address in the first instance :
+If you feel that you have any reason to complain about an NRPT member or want to question any NRPT member, we request that you contact us at the following address in the first instance :

 National Co-ordinator